New York City housing authority lied about squalid conditions for years, feds say

 Managers at New York City's Housing Authority lied for years about lead poisoning at the nation's largest public housing agency and used a "magic carpenter" and other elaborate ruses to fool federal inspectors, federal prosecutors charged Monday.

-Between 2010 and 2016, 19 children "were found to have been exposed to deteriorated lead paint in their NYCHA apartments, the complaint states.
-"But the 19 cases understate the true extent of lead poisoning likely to have been caused by crumbling lead paint at NYCHA...
+From 2010 to 2016, 19 children were found to have been exposed to deteriorated lead paint in their apartments, the complaint states.
+"But the 19 cases understate the true extent of lead poisoning likely to have been caused by crumbling lead paint at NYCHA. ...
 There is every reason to believe the true number of children with lead poisoning is materially higher."

-Berman, in the complaint, pointed the finger of blame directly at NYCHA's leadership.
+Berman, in the complaint, pointed the finger of blame directly at the agency's leadership.

-"The problems at NYCHA reflect management of dysfunction and organizational failure, including a culture where spin is often rewarded and accountability often does not exist," Berman stated.
+"The problems at NYCHA reflect management of dysfunction and organizational failure, including a culture where spin is often rewarded and accountability often does not exist," Berman said.

-"The people who suffer as a result of NYCHA's misconduct are its residents, including lead-poisoned children; elderly residents without heat in the winter; asthma sufferers who condition worsened by moldy and pest-infested apartments; and disabled residents without functioning elevators."
+"The people who suffer as a result of NYCHA's misconduct are its residents, including lead-poisoned children; elderly residents without heat in the winter; asthma sufferers whose condition is worsened by moldy and pest-infested apartments; and disabled residents without functioning elevators."

-From 2010 through 2016, NYCHA submitted certifications to the U.S. Department of Housing and Urban Development that claimed the housing authority was in compliance with federal lead paint safety regulations.
+From 2010 through 2016, the housing authority submitted certifications to the U.S. Department of Housing and Urban Development claiming that it was in compliance with federal lead paint safety regulations.

 "But NYCHA has been in violation of the regulations all along, and NYCHA managers knew it," the complaint states.

-NYCHA actually trained staffers how to deceive HUD, providing them with a list of "Quick Fix Tips" for misleading inspectors, according to the complaint.
+The agency actually trained staffers how to deceive HUD, providing them with a list of "quick fix tips" for misleading inspectors, according to the complaint.

-The complaint was made public after the city and NYCHA signed a consent decree that will require the city set aside $2.2 billion over the next 10 years to make the much-needed fixes.

-NYCHA will also have a new boss — a monitor that Berman will choose after he consults with city, the City Council, the governor's office, and representatives for the long-suffering tenants.
+Berman will choose the housing authority monitor after he consults with the city, the City Council, the governor's office, and representatives for the long-suffering tenants.

-Mayor Bill de Blasio said he welcomes the federal monitor and said what he read in the complaint "made me angry as all hell."
-But he bristled at suggestions that his administration failed NYCHA residents.
+At a news conference at City Hall, Mayor Bill de Blasio said that he welcomed the federal monitor and that what he read in the complaint "made me angry as all hell."
+But he bristled at suggestions that his administration had failed.

 "We can only act on the information we have," he said.
 "We were not told the truth."

+Pressed further, de Blasio apologized to tenants on behalf of the city.
+But he said the previous administration, the state government and the federal government should also be apologizing for letting tenants down.

-Berman has not charged authority with a crime, but he has not ruled out pursuing criminal charges against individual NYCHA managers.
-Among those who could face charges is former NYCHA chair Shola Olatoye, who allegedly lied to HUD three times in 2016 about lead poisoning.
+Berman has not charged the authority with a crime, but he has not ruled out pursuing criminal charges against individual managers.
+Among those who could face charges is former Chairwoman Shola Olatoye, who allegedly lied to HUD three times in 2016 about lead poisoning.
+She resigned in April under intense criticism.

-The complaint is end-result of a 31 months investigation that began under Berman's predecessor Preet Bharara — and which frequently cites the reporting of Greg B. Smith of the New York Daily News.
+The complaint is the end result of a 31-month investigation that began under Berman's predecessor, Preet Bharara — and that frequently cites the reporting of Greg B. Smith of the New York Daily News.

 It makes for grim reading.
 Among other things, it says:

-- To prevent inspectors from finding leaky pipes, NYCHA managers would simply shut off the water in the buildings — without giving tenants any warning.
+- To prevent inspectors from finding leaky pipes, property managers would simply shut off the water in the buildings — without giving tenants any warning.

 - It was a common practice to stuff holes in the walls, which are breeding grounds for cockroaches and rats, with newspaper and cork and then paint over the holes, to conceal them from federal housing inspectors.

-- Few of the NYCHA workers assigned to deal with lead paint have had any training and many "do not know where the lead paint is."
+- Few of the housing authority workers assigned to deal with lead paint have had any training and many "do not know where the lead paint is."

-- Many elderly and disabled residents have either been trapped in their apartments for days — or forced to sleep in building lobbies — because NYCHA was slow to fix the elevators.
-"In 2016, nearly 70% of NYCHA buildings with at least one elevator suffered through an outage during which all of the building's elevators were out," the complaint states.
+- Many elderly and disabled residents have either been trapped in their apartments for days — or forced to sleep in building lobbies — because the agency was slow to fix the elevators.
+"In 2016, nearly 70 percent of NYCHA buildings with at least one elevator suffered through an outage during which all of the building's elevators were out," the complaint states.

-- Confronted with a huge backlog of repairs, NYCHA in 2012 simply stopped inspecting apartments to avoid creating new work orders.
+- Confronted with a huge backlog of repairs, in 2012 the authority simply stopped inspecting apartments to avoid creating new work orders.

-- When confronted with complaints from tenants, lawmakers or reporters, NYCHA circled the wagons, Berman wrote.
+- When confronted with complaints from tenants, lawmakers or reporters, the authority's leaders circled the wagons, Berman wrote.

 "NYCHA's response to external inquiries is frequently to cover up or minimize problems that it knows to exist, and executives speaking for the agency (at best) fail to conduct basic diligence before providing HUD and the public false assurances of compliance," the complaint states.

-Officials with NYCHA did not immediately respond to requests for comment from NBC News.
+Officials with the housing agency did not immediately respond to requests for comment from NBC News.